chfoo/tppocr/README.md

 * `pkmngba_en`: English training data for Gameboy Advanced / DS Pokemon games such as Ruby, Saphire, Emerald, FireRed, Diamond, Pearl, Platinum.

 You may be interested in [PokeTEXT](https://github.com/rctgamer3/poketext) too.

+If you just want to use the training data, please skip to the bottom of this document.

 Install